dsparber/shapemodeling/report.md

 ### Overview
 - Implemented with PyTorch
-- Generating test data: warping script and PCA based generator
+- Generating training data: warping script and PCA based generator
 - Tried COMA and PointNet
 - Implemented our own approach, inspired by PointNet
 - Integrated into pipeline to visualize